open-power/op-test/README.md

 This framework runs on most Linux based systems.

-You need python 2.7 or greater.
+You need python 2.7 or greater and also needs below modules to be installed

+	pexpect, importlib, ptyprocess

-You will also need (recent) ipmiutil - 1.8.15 or above should be adequate.
+You will also need below packages need to be installed

+	sshpass and (recent) ipmitool - 1.8.15 or above should be adequate.

 You will need to run the test suite on a machine that has access to both the BMC and the host of the machine(s) you're testing.